GibbonEdu/docs/development/gibbon-road-map.md

 ::: timeline Future
 - **API Access**: a REST based API to enable further integrations with apps and tools.
 - **Multi-School Installation**: the option to have multiple school installs on the same server, with a central dashboard to manage these installs.
-- **Settings Manager**: a method to search and update settings across the whole system.
 :::

 <hr class="timeline-indicator timeline-not-possible">